Colors (1988 film): Plot

-Sometime later, a more reserved McGavin has a rookie partner, a black cop who grew up in the neighborhood where they patrol and sports an attitude like the "Pac-Man".
-McGavin tells him the same joke about the bulls that Hodges taught him, and the younger officer reciprocates in the same way as the young McGavin.
-The film ends with McGavin considering the cycle of violence as the pair drive on and continue their patrol.
+Sometime later, a more reserved McGavin receives a rookie partner, a black cop who grew up in their patrol area.
+McGavin describes his new attitude toward policing, including the two-bulls joke that he learned from Hodges earlier in the film, but his new partner reciprocates in the same way McGavin had.
+The film ends with McGavin reflecting on the cycle of violence as the pair drive on, continuing their patrol.